pmoschos/UploadJSONObjectToFirebase/README.md

 This repository contains the source code for a Warehouse Management System, an Android application designed to manage and track warehouse operations.
 The system features data loading from JSON assets and integration with Firebase for real-time data handling.

-## Features 🌟

-- **Load Data Efficiently**: Load warehouse data from JSON files in the assets folder.
-- **Firebase Integration**: Seamlessly upload and manage warehouse data in real-time with Firebase.
-- **Error Handling**: Robust error handling for file reading and JSON processing.

 ## Sample JSON Data 📄

 The warehouse data is structured in JSON format as shown below: